 I was at the party but I didn't see you

-As you know, 'At the party' refers to a place, which makes it an adverbial phrase, and it is replaced by ''there''.
+Here, 'at the party' refers to a place, which makes it an adverbial phrase, and it is replaced by ''there.''

-In this sentence, 'There' is an adverb and has taken the place of an adverb which in this case is at the end of the sentence.
+In this sentence, 'there' is an adverb and has taken the place of an adverb which in this case is placed at the end of the sentence.
 Let's see another example:

-When we use 'There' as a dummy pronoun in a sentence, it adds no further information about a verb or any other part of the sentence.
-It just functions as the subject of a sentence and indicates the existence of something or someone or the occurrence of some events.
-It's time for the last example:
+On the other hand, when 'there' is used as a dummy pronoun in a sentence, it adds no further information about a verb or any other part of the sentence.
+It just functions as the subject of a sentence and indicates the existence of something or someone or the occurrence of some event.
+For example:

-The first 'There' is the 'Existential There' and the second one is the 'Adverbial There.'
+The first 'there' is the 'existential there' while the second one is the 'adverbial there.'

 Dummy pronouns never replace nouns, phrases, or clauses.
 They are known as it and There.

 |to talk about time and dates||